Your Questions, Answered

 Quartersawn white oak uses the more difficult and costly quartersawing method to yield material with a distinctive grain pattern and superior stability.
 It is the perfect choice for Mission-themed creations.
 Quartersawn white oak is particularly well suited to hand-wiped Showplace glazing.
 The quartersawing process makes the wood grain very receptive to the glaze.
 At the same time, a dark glaze like Ebony accentuates the lovely and distinctive grain patterns that quartersawing creates.

 What does "paint grade" mean?

-Showplace solid paint finishes are offered on our maple door styles.
-As a lower-cost alternative, Showplace also offers an option called "paint grade."
+Showplace solid paint finishes are offered on our paint-grade door styles.
 With Showplace paint-grade cabinetry, doors and five-piece drawer headers have a solid fine-grain hardwood frame.
 Center panels and slab headers are of Medium Density Fibercore (MDF), which is an engineered wood product.

 Face frames and moldings are solid hardwood, and painted end panels are hardwood ply.
 All other construction details are the same as other Showplace cabinetry.
 MDF machines and finishes beautifully.
 It is used by cabinetry manufacturers of all quality levels because it is more stable than solid hardwood and will not expand and contract with seasonal changes.
 HDM offers significant improvements over the MDF (Medium Density Fiberboard) that other brands continue to use today.

 Please note that HDM is not generally considered an "all wood" product in our industry.

 What is a "vintage" finish?